democracyworks/dw-practical-upcoming-elections/README.md

 ## The project

-This is a basic "match users to their elections" app project.
+You are building a web application that can tell people what elections they have coming up based on their address.
 It is similar to the kinds of things you'd be working on at Democracy Works and uses one of our APIs.

-A user is presented with an address form.
-When the user submits the form, your code will translate the address into some OCD-IDs (see below), query the Democracy Works Elections API for upcoming elections fo those OCD-IDs, and display to the user any elections returned.
+When someone visits the site you create, they will be presented with an address form.
+When the user submits the form, your code will translate the address into some OCD-IDs (see below), query the Democracy Works Elections API for upcoming elections for those OCD-IDs, and display to the user any elections returned.

 ## Our grading rubric